Tales from the SOC: False innovation and invented minutiae | S1 Ep009

 But the published exploits, which included code showing how to abuse them, were deeply embarrassing to Microsoft anyway, not least because they exploited flaws in Microsoft’s own Windows Defender anti-virus toolkit to perform EoP (elevation of privilege).

-Simply put, the very software that Microsoft pitches and sells to protect you from malware and other cybercriminal intrusions turned out to be exploitable by the very attackers it was meant to keep out, and code showing how to carry out these exploits was published on Microsoft’s own GitHub code-sharing service.
+Simply put, the very software that Microsoft pitches and sells to protect you from malware and other cybercriminal intrusions turned out to be exploitable by the very attackers it was meant to keep out, and code showing how to carry out those exploits was published on Microsoft’s own GitHub code-sharing service.

 At the time, N. Eclipse taunted Microsoft via text strings and comments in their exploit code, such as:

-let's see how long you can play this game,
+IHATEMICROSOFT SERIOUSLYMSFT It gets funnier as time passes... let's see how long you can play this game, I'm willing to go as far as you want.

 The intensity of N. Eclipse’s disfavor continued in May 2026, with three more zero-days dropped as full disclosures, rather than reported privately to Microsoft in advance.